Authorship

 Dormancy varies among seed lots, which may be a product of population differences, site differences, seed age, storage conditions, or other factors.
 Some sources suggest seed is non-dormant (Young and Young 1986; Karrfalt and Vankus 2012), but others indicate that cold stratification is needed for germination (Jensen and Stettler 2012).
 Regardless of stratification needs, it is unlikely that tapertip hawksbeard banks seed.
 Studies conducted by the Great Basin Research Center in Ephraim, Utah, found that most tapertip hawksbeard seed imbibed water quickly when available.
 When bagged seeds were buried in September and retrieved in late November, about 7% had germinated, about 80% were fully imbibed, and the rest were dead (Vernon et al. 2007).

 Establishment of tapertip hawksbeard from seed requires seed burial or protection from the elements (Eckert et al. 1986; Rawlins et al. 2009).
 In experimental seedings in big sagebrush communities north of Elko, Nevada, establishment was best (47-52 seedlings/9 m²) when seeds were placed in naturally occurring trenches or cracks in the soil surface and seedlings were protected from cattle for 1 year.
 Establishment was significantly higher for seeds in natural cracks and trenches (25-26 seedlings/9 m²) than on the soil surface (7-9 seedlings/9 m2) even without protection from cattle (P ≤ 0.05) (Eckert et al. 1986).
-Establishment is considered quick from wind-dispersed seed (Laycock 1967).
+Establishment is considered quick from wind-dispersed seed (Laycock 1967), but seedling vigor is considered low and spread from seed slow (USDA NRCS 2017).

 Disturbance Ecology